SycuroLab/metqc/README.md

 ## Overview

 This is a robust, extensible, pipeline written in snakemake.
+The pipeline takes as input raw fastq, paired-end read files and outputs filtered and cleaned files, ready to use for further analysis.
+The pipeline also outputs html reports of various QC steps.

 ## Installation